What is the Gospel?

 The Gospel was very clear to the first disciples.
 Jesus taught them well and the Holy Spirit continued teaching them as the mission of Christ spread worldwide.
 There were no Bible colleges back then; no theological degrees; no written qualifications required before you preached and ministered in Christ’s name.
 The Holy Spirit was the One Who guided everyone into the Truth and opened their heart to this Gospel, this good news in Jesus Christ.
 The cross of Christ defined this Church which bore His name and all over the world that Gospel produced great fruit as men, women and young people embraced its life-changing truth and power.

 Those early believers lived and died by Paul’s proclamation in Romans 1:16, “For I am not ashamed of the gospel, because it is the power of God for the salvation of everyone who believes.”
-So as we are reminded of that day when the Gospel was first released into the world, what better time to ask the Spirit Who was released at Pentecost to teach us once again as we answer the most important question facing the world:
+So Paul considered the Gospel to be very important and that begs the question: What is the Gospel?

 The Gospel begins with God.
 The whole problem facing humanity from the very beginning, comes back to the nature of God.
 Now I need to warn you here, because I am about to share with you the most terrifying and confronting truth in all of Scripture.
 It is a truth which is stated over and over again and yet we don’t realise how terrifying it is.
 Are you ready?
 The most terrifying and confronting truth in all of Scripture is this: